Khushi792/shopping_page/README.md

 # shopping_page
-A Fully responsive shopping site made using HTML and CSS.
+A Fully responsive one page shopping site made using HTML and CSS.